 Hudsen River Park Trust

 Hudson River Park is the longest riverfront park in the United States, which has transformed the urban landscape of Manhattan’s West side into a beloved, urban recreational area.
-Attracting 17 million visits each year, the Park offers many activities for locals and tourists, and plays a critical role in protecting the Hudson River environment itself.
-The Chelsea Waterside Park is a part of the big area of Hudson River Park.
-It underwent extensive renovation in 2016 and MONSTRUM was asked to design an iconic playground interpreting the life from the river.
+Attracting 17 million visits each year, the Park offers many activities for locals and tourists and plays a critical role in protecting the Hudson River environment itself.
+The Chelsea Waterside Park is part of the larger area of Hudson River Park.
+It underwent extensive renovation in 2016 and MONSTRUM was asked to design an iconic playground interpreting the life of the river.

 The playground is designed to fit the challenging terrain of the park.
 A playground of different heights gives a more dramatic effect to the design and adds play value.